cashubtc/awesome-cashu/README.md

 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.
 - [CHATTY](https://github.com/arbadacarbaYK/CHATTY) is a local/server AI expert on Bitcoin, Lightning, and Cashu (unmaintained).
 - [chessnut](https://github.com/hzrd149/chessnut) is chess over Nostr with Cashu tokens (unmaintained).
-- [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
 - [cornucopia](https://github.com/gudnuf/cornucopia) stores and synchronizes Cashu proofs (unmaintained).
 - [Crabstash](https://github.com/thesimplekid/crabstash) is a Cashu mobile wallet written in Dart (archived).
 - [crown-anchor](https://github.com/robwoodgate/crown-anchor) is a provably fair Crown and Anchor game with Nostr and Cashu integration (unmaintained).
-- [eNuts](https://github.com/cashubtc/eNuts) is a Cashu wallet for Android and IOS.
-It empowers you with a user-friendly interface that streamlines every step of your ecash journey.
 - [gonuts](https://github.com/elnosh/gonuts) is a Cashu wallet and mint written in Go.
 - [iced-cashu](https://github.com/thesimplekid/iced-cashu) is an iced-rs Cashu UI experiment (unmaintained).
 - [kernel](https://github.com/Dayvvo/kernel) is a Cashu-based web wallet.